Ly0n/awesome-robotic-tooling/README.md

 * [qemu-user-static](https://github.com/multiarch/qemu-user-static) - Enable an execution of different multi-architecture containers by QEMU and binfmt_misc.
 * [Cross compile ROS 2 on QNX](https://gitlab.apex.ai/snippets/97) -  Introduces how to cross compile ROS 2 on QNX.
 * [bloom](https://github.com/ros-infrastructure/bloom) - A release automation tool which makes releasing catkin packages easier.
 * [superflore](https://github.com/ros-infrastructure/superflore) - An extended platform release manager for Robot Operating System.
 * [catkin_tools](https://github.com/catkin/catkin_tools) - Command line tools for working with catkin.
 * [industrial_ci](https://github.com/ros-industrial/industrial_ci) - Easy continuous integration repository for ROS repositories.
 * [ros_gitlab_ci](https://gitlab.com/VictorLamoine/ros_gitlab_ci) - Contains helper scripts and instructions on how to use Continuous Integration (CI) for ROS projects hosted on a GitLab instance.
 * [gitlab-runner](https://gitlab.com/gitlab-org/gitlab-runner) -  Runs tests and sends the results to GitLab.
 * [colcon-core](https://github.com/colcon/colcon-core) - Command line tool to improve the workflow of building, testing and using multiple software packages.
-* [gitlab-release](https://gitlab.com/alelec/gitlab-release) - Simple python3 script to upload files (from ci) to the current projects release (tag)
+* [gitlab-release](https://gitlab.com/alelec/gitlab-release) - Simple python3 script to upload files (from ci) to the current projects release (tag).
 * [clang](https://github.com/llvm-mirror/clang) -  This is a compiler front-end for the C family of languages (C, C++, Objective-C, and Objective-C++) which is built as part of the LLVM compiler infrastructure project.
 * [catkin_virtualenv](https://github.com/locusrobotics/catkin_virtualenv) - Bundle python requirements in a catkin package via virtualenv.
 * [pyenv](https://github.com/pyenv/pyenv) - Simple Python version management.